wchen342/ungoogled-chromium-android/README.md

 ## Extensions

-*Note: the Extension-support version is highly experimental and unstable.
+*Note: the extension-support version is highly experimental.
+It is not officially a part of `Ungoogled-Chromium`.
 Only use it if you want to help testing, or you know what you are doing!
 I will not be responsible for any loss or damage caused.*

+Users coming from Kiwi Browser: the extension-support version is *NOT* a successor of Kiwi, nor will it have the same functionalities as Kiwi.

 The extensions are likely not fully functional yet.